bioliyezhang/PTI/README.md

 ### Input File Types

-PTI can accept two input file types, one is ‘one sample per file’, the other is ‘binomial matrix’, also known as ‘0-1 matrix’.
+PTI can accept two input file types, one is ‘one sample per file’, the other is ‘binary matrix’, also known as ‘0-1 matrix’.
 The number of mutations used to reconstruct the phylogenetic tree has a significant impact on the accuracy of the tree structure.
 We recommend that the number of mutations used to build a tree for each tumor sample is no less than 30.
 However, while a large number of mutations increase the accuracy of the tree topology, it takes more runtime.
 Therefore, in the case of a large number of mutations, you can use the AF parameters (default is 0.1) which is calculated by the count of mutant reads and reference reads to filter the mutations to improve the speed of the PTI.

 1. **One sample per file**